jlehrer1/pykallisto/README.md

 # pykallisto
-A Python library for RNA-seq alignment and normalization via Kallisto
+A Python API for RNA-seq alignment and normalization via Kallisto.

+## Usage